 This is so the Assessor’s Office may reach out to you if we have questions about your appeal.
 Please provide an email address and a phone number so that we may contact you.

 Only owners of record of the subject property, attorneys for such owners and authorized agents of such owners may file appeals.
-To be recognized as an authorized agent, the owner of record must designate the agent as an authorized agent in writing submitted to the Assessor’s Office.
+To designate an authorized agent, the owner of record must submit a document in writing to the Assessor’s Office including the agent’s name, mailing address, telephone number, and email address and the owner of record’s signature.
 A form for providing this written agent authorization is included on your Notice of Valuation.
-Authorization by the owner of record must be signed by the owner and provide the agent’s name, mailing address, telephone number, and email address.
-Agents may not use the on-line appeal option.
+Agents may not use the online appeal option.

 A Notice of Determination will be sent by the Assessor’s Office to appealing taxpayers on June 30.
 The Assessor’s Office may reach out to taxpayers before June 30 if there are questions about the appeal.